 One Of The Best Beach Towns In Texas Is Its 'Fishing Capital' On The Gulf Coast

-Port Aransas, or Port A for short, is a small beach town nestled among 18 miles of pristine, sandy beaches on Mustang Island in the heart of the Texas Gulf Coast.
-The small town has a storied past as a fishing hub, and even went by the name Tarpon in the late 1800s due to the rich tarpon catch.
+Port Aransas, or Port A for short, is a small town nestled among 18 miles of pristine, sandy beaches on Mustang Island in the heart of the Texas Gulf Coast.
+Port Aransas has a storied past as a fishing hub and even went by the name Tarpon in the late 1800s due to the abundance of tarpon in the area.
 These waters still have over 600 species of fish and some of the best year-round fishing in Texas for anglers of all abilities.

 The closest airport to Port Aransas is about 45 minutes away in Corpus Christi, though flights are largely limited to Houston or Dallas.
 A better option may be flying in to San Antonio, the nearest major airport, approximately three hours away.
-Whether arriving from in or out of state, adults are required to have have a valid $5 Texas saltwater fishing endorsement, on top of a license, before tossing out a line.
+Whether you are a Texas resident or not, keep in mind that adults are required to have a valid "fishing endorsement" in addition to a license.
+For freshwater, the fishing endorsement is $5, and for saltwater, it's $10.
 For convenience, purchase it online through the Texas Parks and Wildlife website.

 Spend a day on the water in Port Aransas

-Whether you're shore fishing, bait casting, or trolling, the type of fish you catch around Port Aransas will largely depend on the duration of your day at sea and the season.
-However, the larger fish are normally in the deeper blue waters.
-Closer to land in state-managed waters, you'll still find incredibly healthy populations of red snapper, speckled trout, flounder, and redfish that are accessible and fun for beginners and experienced anglers alike.
-Though these fish are smaller than some of the trophy fish that lurk deep off the coast, they're an excellent choice for anglers who are prone to being seasick or families with children.
+Whether you're shore fishing, bait casting, or trolling, the type of fish you catch around Port Aransas will largely depend on the season and how far out you are at sea.
+Larger fish are normally in the deeper blue waters.
+Closer to land in state-managed waters, you'll find incredibly healthy populations of red snapper, speckled trout, flounder, and redfish that are accessible and fun for beginners and experienced anglers alike.
+Though these fish are smaller than some of the trophy fish that lurk deeper off the coast, they're an excellent choice for anglers who are prone to being seasick or families with children.
 For a relaxing family day out, grab your rod and reel, rent a few sea kayaks and lifejackets, and meander over to Fish Pass Jetty, one of the best local spots for a day on the water.
-Don't forget your bug nets as previous visitors say that the mosquitoes can be brutal.
+Don't forget your bug nets, as previous visitors say that the mosquitoes can be brutal.

 Port Aransas is a seafood and beach lover's delight